braddellinger/dotfiles/README.md

 ## Installation

-The Makefile has not been tested.
-It assumes your $HOME directory is empty and may perform destructive actions. **Use the Makefile at your own risk.**
+The Makefile assumes your $HOME directory is empty and may perform destructive actions.
+It has not yet been tested. **Use the Makefile at your own risk.**

 **Mac:**

 1. Install everything at once with `make mac-all` or individual components with `make mac-{xxxx}`.
 Refer to [Makefile](Makefile) for options.

-**Arch or Manjaro:**
+**Arch-based distributions:**

 1. Install everything at once with `make linux-all` or individual components with `make linux-{xxxx}`.
 Refer to [Makefile](Makefile) for options.
 2. After installation, some configurations may require manual updates.
 Refer to the output of `make linux-manual`.

 ## Keybindings

-A summary of important keybindings.

 | Keybinding                        | Description                                                                                      |
 | --------------------------------- | ------------------------------------------------------------------------------------------------ |